To disable the Autoplay in Windows 7, follow the steps provided below:

 Forum and let us know what you think.

-System Restore - AutoPlay always on for external disk drives after PC starts - Windows 7
+Restore file related to the problem AutoPlay always on for external disk drives after PC starts - Windows 7 from Recycle Bin

 Do not remove files which you have no idea what they are unless you are a geek.
 If you or your family members have deleted a file related to the problem AutoPlay always on for external disk drives after PC starts - Windows 7, you can restore it from the recycle bin.
 But if you have already emptied your Recycle Bin, you can use a free data recovery software to recover the related file.
 This method works only if this file worked properly before you delete it.

 Reinstall your Operating System

 The ultimate solution for error: AutoPlay always on for external disk drives after PC starts - Windows 7 is to reinstall Windows.
 This removes all unwanted software that is causing problems, removes adware and other malware, clears out junk files and so on.